Risley-Propagandist/Risley-Charter/README.md

 referendum, there must be at least two choices, even if one of them is simply a reiteration of the current policy.(Spring 2011)

+D. All potential amendments to Charter must be presented in writing to Kommittee prior to voting.
+This does not apply to those sent to referendum, for which written options must be presented to the whole of Risley, as per XII.
+C.

 **XIII.By-Laws**

 A. By-Laws will be placed into four categories: